Skip to content

 • List generics: list['User'] or list['app.models.user:User']

-1. Annotation to automatically resolve fields based on ERD relationships.
+Annotation factory for automatically resolving fields based on ERD relationships.

 BaseEntity = base_entity()